-I post on FaceBook whenever changes are made.
+I post on FaceBook whenever major changes are made.
 You can become a 'friend' at www.facebook/leonardhimes.1.
 FaceBook seems to generate bogus Friend requests.
 Please confirm your request with an email to me at firstname.lastname@example.org to be sure it is accepted.
 We also invite you to subscribe to our website LHimesFineMinerals.com

 About the site